-Function is built into its form, with a flat racing visor that allows for a wider field of view, an ‘Anti-Fog’ double lens and a three channel ventilation system, to prevent any annoying fogging of the visor; particularly useful during these winter months.
-The visor (sold separately), comes in three colours; Deep Smoke, Coffee Haze or Amber.
+Function is built into its form with a flat racing visor that allows for a wider field of view.
+It has Anti-Fog double lens and a three-channel ventilation system, which will prevent fogging of the visor, particularly during these winter months.
+The visor (sold separately) comes in three colours: Deep Smoke, Coffee Haze or Amber.

 HEDON HEROINE CLASSIC AND RACER SPECIFICATIONS

-- Composite fibre shell of fibreglass and carbon fibre
+Composite fibre shell of fibreglass and carbon fibre

 Black painted shell, glossy finish

 Hed Armor lining with 360″ cushion padding

 Merlin anti-bacterial fabric

 Natural calf leather trim and lining

 Brass HEDON plate

 Brass DD buckle

 3 channels ventilation system

 Clear Anti-Fog double lens

 The ‘Racer’ is visor compatible (visor is bought separately)

 ECE 2205 & DOT certified (Road legal for Europe, the UK and the USA)

-Falling into the full-face retro brain buckets category, the HEROINE at (£500 to £649), is likely to be pitted against the Bell Bullit (£369.99 to £499.99) and maybe the Biltwell Gringo, (£139 to £159) despite the vast difference in price.
+Falling into the full-face retro helmet category, the Heroine is priced at £500 to £649 is likely to be pitted against the Bell Bullit (£369.99 to £499.99).
+And maybe the Biltwell Gringo (£139 to £159) despite the vast difference in price.
 Those comparisons would be misjudged.

 You need only to roll up to the Bike Shed to see further affirmations of this.
-That being said, if you have the pleasure of owning or have ever tried on any of Hedon’s sublime designs, then you’ll know that their helmets feel far superior to the touch… dare I say; luxurious.
+That being said, if you have the pleasure of owning a Hedon helmet (as I do) or have ever tried on any of Hedon’s sublime designs, then you’ll know the brand’s helmets feel far superior to the touch… dare I say luxurious.